leosac/access-control/src/core/remote_control.md

 + The `MODULE_CONFIG` command retrieve the configuration for one given module.
 + The `SYNC_FROM` command order Leosac to fetch and apply the configuration of an other, remote, Leosac unit.
 + The `SAVE` command order the receiving Leosac to save its current configuration to disk.
++ The `CONFIG_VERSION` command returns the current serial number of the configuration.
+This can be used to poll for config update.

 See below for a detailed description of messages.